wweatherall/ghostsofdone/_posts/2023-10-22-posting-from-phone.md

-this is a test ability to post from a phone
+this is to test the ability to post from a phone